28/NoteworthyII/doc/curse-forge-description.md

 * Full LDB support.
 * Undo changes support.

-This is a continuation of development of the original Noteworthy, which can be found [here](https://www.curseforge.com/wow/addons/noteworthy).
+This is a continuation of development of the original Noteworthy, the original author approved.
-The original author approved it.

 Logo and banner made by [Alex](mailto:aleksandar.micic028@gmail.com).